-Autumn is undoubtedly the best time of year to trim the edges of your lawn and beds, as well make other cosmetic changes.
+Autumn is undoubtedly the best time of year to trim the edges of your lawn and beds, as well as make other cosmetic changes.
 The season is uniquely well-suited to this practice because decreased use and growth will allow edges just enough time to grow in nicely for winter.

 After summer, lawn and bed edges can have become overgrown or, depending on the shade caused by your garden vegetation, unevenly grown in.
 There are several ways to ensure neat edges which will become set for winter.

-For edging beds, it is best to use a pair of scissors as a closer cut will be necessary for this to look neat.
+For edging beds, it is best to use a pair of Edging Shears as a closer cut will be necessary for this to look neat.
 Don’t forget to collect the cuttings from the bed for compost or, alternatively, do your edging just before a scarifying session, and pick up the cuttings and other debris in one go.